Felix Rosenqvist: European Formula 3 Championship

-In 2015 he switched to Prema Powerteam, claiming the 2015 European Formula 3 Championship title with thirteen victories, 24 podiums, and seventeen pole positions.
-He would also take his second consecutive victory in the 2015 Macau Grand Prix, again from pole position.
+In 2015, Rosenqvist switched to Prema Powerteam, claiming the 2015 European Formula 3 Championship title with 13 victories, 24 podiums, and 17 pole positions.
+He would also take his second consecutive victory, again from pole position, in the 2015 Macau Grand Prix.
 His extended Formula 3 career meant that he would become the most successful Formula 3 racer of all time.

 Indy Lights

 In February 2016, Rosenqvist announced that he would compete in the 2016 Indy Lights series for Belardi Auto Racing as he failed to bring the budget for a continued programme in GP2 Series with Prema Powerteam.
 Rosenqvist had a reduced programme in the series, competing in only ten of the eighteen races, as he later in the season would have clashing commitments with his sportscar programme with Mercedes-Benz in Europe.
-He scored 3 wins in his campaign.
+He scored three wins in his campaign.
 He had a successful test in IndyCar with Chip Ganassi Racing at Mid-Ohio Sports Car Course, saying he would be happy to return to the American racing scene later in his career.

 GT Racing

-Rosenqvist joined the 2016 Blancpain GT Series Sprint Cup together with French Tristan Vautier, driving a Mercedes-AMG GT3 for AKKA-ASP Team where they together scored one victory, three podiums out of the ten races and finished seventh in the overall standings.
-The same duo together with Renger van der Zande lined up for the classic 2016 24 Hours of Spa where they reached second place after all Mercedes-Benz cars had been given a five-minute stop and go penalty.
+Rosenqvist joined the 2016 Blancpain GT Series Sprint Cup together with French Tristan Vautier, driving a Mercedes-AMG GT3 for AKKA-ASP Team, where they together scored one victory, three podiums out of the ten races and finished seventh in the overall standings.
+The same duo together with Renger van der Zande lined up for the classic 2016 24 Hours of Spa where they reached second place.

 DTM

-Rosenqvist started 2016 with a role as official reserve driver, having continued his long partnership with Mercedes-Benz before being promoted to a race seat with one of the cars run by ART Grand Prix following Esteban Ocon's departure to Manor Racing in Formula One.
-He made an impressive debut in Moscow where he finished 10th and scored points in his first-ever race in the Deutsche Tourenwagen Masters.
+Rosenqvist started 2016 with the role of official reserve driver, having continued his long partnership with Mercedes-Benz before being promoted to a race seat with one of the cars run by ART Grand Prix following Esteban Ocon's departure to Manor Racing in Formula One.
+He made an impressive debut in Moscow where he finished tenth and scored points in his first-ever race in the Deutsche Tourenwagen Masters.